aamazie/AI-AWS-GPU-EC2-Config/README.md

 WARNING: Check AWS Fees, As This Can Become Expensive!!

-Set up to do AI on Stock Price Market Data with IEX API
+Set up to do AI with CMake compiler

 INSTALL